dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/filesystem.md

 - read_csv (with Pandas)
 - read_jsonl
-- read_parquet (with pyarrow)<br> Additionally, it can read Excel files with a standalone transformer and copy files locally.
+- read_parquet (with pyarrow)

+Additionally, it can read Excel files with a standalone transformer and copy files locally.

 Sources and resources that can be loaded using this verified source are: